sanghaviappam/Tic-Tac-toe-Game/README.md

 # Tic-Tac-toe-Game
-This is a simple Tic-Tac-toe Game which is implemented using pythpn and Tkinter.
+This is a simple Tic-Tac-toe Game which is implemented using python and Tkinter.